Tips for Working with Cowork

 Task Type Recommended Plugin

-Data analysis / chart creation Data Analysis
+Data analysis/charting Data Analysis

-Financial statements / number reports Finance
+Financial statements/numerical reports Finance

-Content creation / campaigns Marketing
+Content creation/campaigns Marketing

-4.3 Connect MCP for Cross-App Workflows
+4.3 Connect MCP for Cross-App Tasks

 • Google Workspace — Read/create Google Docs, Sheets, Slides